sgudenkauf/oer-personal-distributed-application-lab/pdal/modules/en/level_2_MiddlewareAndApplicationDeployment/2050 Creating Your Own CA and Manually Distributing Certificates.md

 ![CheckCsrRightCACTConsole](./2050attachments/CheckCsrRightCACTConsole.png)
 ![CheckCsrRightCACTConsole02](./2050attachments/CheckCsrRightCACTConsole02.png)

-### 3.3 Signing the certificate with SAN
+### 3.3 Sign Certificate with SAN

 ```bash
 sudo openssl ca -config openssl.cnf -extensions v3_server -days 825 -notext -md sha256 -in server.csr.pem -out certs/server.cert.pem
 ```

-You'll be asked if you want to sign the certificate – confirm with `y`.
+You will be asked if you want to sign the certificate – confirm with y.
-Then you'll need to confirm again with `y` for the certificate to be created and written to the database.
+Then you must confirm once more with y for the certificate to be created and written to the database.

 ![ZertifikatsSignierungCACTConsole](./2050attachments/ZertifikatsSignierungCACTConsole.png)

-Afterward, you must set the permissions for the certificate.
+Afterward, you must set the permissions on the certificate.

 ```bash
 sudo chmod 444 certs/server.cert.pem